Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 Peters cites also von Ammon and Edmond Schérer, both rationalists, who made the same charge:
 **The New Testament reflects Jewish Messianic expectations that did not come to pass, proving (to them) that Scripture is flawed.**

-Their reasoning was wrong—but tragically understandable if modern interpretations are right.
+Their reasoning was wrong—but unfortunately understandable if modern interpretations are right.

 ---